BDC Hamburger Icon

 Title VII prohibits employment discrimination on the basis of race, color, religion, sex and national origin.
 This includes discrimination in the employment verification process.
 Employers must verify the employment information of their employees and job candidates in a way that does not discriminate against individuals based on these protected characteristics.
 For example, employers cannot request different employment information from employees or job candidates based on race, color, religion, sex or national origin.

-When training your staff on employment discrimination laws and guidelines, educate them on unconscious biases as well.
+When you train your staff on employment discrimination laws and guidelines, educate them on unconscious biases as well.

 What is the importance of verifying employment history in the hiring process?